 Although the FTC has now vowed to crack down on misleading marketing claims, that doesn't mean the products will vanish from store shelves.
 Manufacturers can still sell homeopathic products without scientific validation as long as they clearly state that either "there is no scientific evidence that the product works" or "the product's claims are based only on theories of homeopathy from the 1700s that are not accepted by most medical experts."

-Homeopathic medicine: some people swear by it while others swear it's a racket.
-Up to this point, homeopathy has enjoyed a fairly hands-off approach from federal regulators, but that may soon change.
 At present the Food and Drug Administration (FDA) does not require homeopathic remedies to go through the same drug-approval process as standard medical treatments, but the agency is revisiting that stance.
-The agency will hold two days of public hearings this week to decide whether or not to regulate homeopathic remedies in the same way the agency regulates traditional drugs.
+The agency held public hearings in 2015 to decide whether or not to regulate homeopathic remedies in the same way the agency regulates traditional drugs.

 Homeopathy is defined as alternative treatments that use natural herbs, plants and minerals to cure ailments.
 It's based on the theory that "like cures like," which means if you take a dose of a substance that causes symptoms similar to those of your illness, the plant or mineral can — in theory — cure your illness, especially when that substance becomes diluted to the point that it's no longer in the solution.

 The practice has been around for centuries and it's been controversial for almost as long, mainly because it's not based on any science.

 According to the National Institutes of Health (NIH), "there is little evidence to support homeopathy as an effective treatment for any specific condition."
 NIH also notes that “several key concepts of homeopathy are inconsistent with fundamental concepts of chemistry and physics.”